harro-dot-net/HtmlBuilder/README.md

 > **⚠️ Breaking change — coming in v26.1**
 >
-> As of v26.1 the library changes how common attribute values are represented: several attributes that previously used factory methods with string literals are now strongly-typed enums.
+> As of v26.1 the library changes how common attribute values are represented.
+> Several attributes that previously used factory methods with string literals are now strongly-typed enums.
-> This improves safety and IntelliSense, but is a breaking change for callers that passed arbitrary strings.
+> This improves safety and IntelliSense, but is a breaking change usages of those specific factory methods.
 >
 > Quick summary:
 > - Use enum members for predefined attribute values (example: `Rel.Stylesheet`).